Highways England and traffic cameras

 Who can access traffic camera images?

-Highways England has developed various services that will allow stakeholders such as operational partners and stakeholders to view traffic camera images, however this service is currently suspended.
+We’ve developed various services that will allow stakeholders such as operational partners and stakeholders to view traffic camera images, however this service is currently suspended.

 Return to Traffic Camera services